orhanuckulac0/7MinutesWorkoutApp/README.md

 ## Features

-- 14 rounds of exercises
+- 14 rounds of bodyweight exercises
 - BMI calculator for metric and US units
 - History of past exercises (Stored with Room database)
 ## Screenshots